 There is no cure for birth and death save to enjoy the interval between both

 Earlier that day, before the bus departed Benin City, the bus driver had announced that instead of the recently constructed expressway which the Adams Oshomole led Edo State Government had built, he would ply the old and porthole riddled Ibillo-Bekuma expressway.
 This announcement surprised and annoyed Dr Alafia at the same time.
-Toying with his mustache all through the journey in an apprehensive fashion, Dr Alafia supressed his initial urge to protest the decision of the bus driver.
+Toying with his moustache throughout the entire journey in an apprehensive fashion, he had supressed his initial urge to protest the decision of the bus driver.
 He decided against a protest because almost every other passenger in the bus appeared unconcerned about the route the driver wanted to take.
-With the look on their faces, Dr Alafia knew that, for all they cared, the passengers didn’t care whether the bus driver flew the bus in the air so long as he landed them safely in their various destinations.
+With the look on their faces of those he surveyed, he got the impression that, for all they cared, the passengers didn’t care whether the bus driver flew the bus in the air so long as he landed them safely in their various destinations.
 This was the reason why he bottled-up his urge to protest.
-He didn’t want to be misconstrued as the black goat in the bus.
-The trouble maker.
+He also didn’t want to be misconstrued as the black goat in the bus.
+The trouble maker as it were.

 “Abigail, what is it this time?”

-“Sorry, Doctor,” said the Auxiliary Nurse he had employed more out of the desire to save one more unemployed secondary school leaver from the streets of Ososo than out of merit on the part of the 22 year old girl with a permanent sheepish smile.
-Ever since he employed Abigail, he has been very careful to use her more as a personal errand girl than as a nurse with any task of administering injections.
+“Sorry Doctor,” said the Auxiliary Nurse he had employed more out of the desire to save one more unemployed secondary school leaver from the streets of Ososo than out of merit on the part of the 22 year old girl with a permanent sheepish smile.
+Ever since he employed her, he had been very careful to use her more as a personal errand girl than as a nurse with any task of administering injections.
 He decided on this for two reasons.
-First, she must stay, learn and get more training before any responsibility that was worth the while could be assigned to her and secondly, he didn’t want the tales of paralysed patient limbs and sometimes death that were flying all around in town, of nurses who were not competent and yet were administering injections, to be associated with his hospital.
+First, she must stay, learn and get more training before any responsibility that was worth the while could be assigned to her and secondly, he didn’t want the tales of paralysed patient limbs and sometimes death due to poorly administered injections by incompetent nurses flying all around in town to be associated with his hospital.